Student Council is a group of middle school students that engage and sponsor various events to benefit St. Gabriel

 All Middle School students are welcome to participate in the Homework Club.
 However, students who need to serve a detention for late homework or for any other reason, cannot use the Homework Club on that day.
 They will need to serve their detention with the appropriate teacher.

 As stated in the student/parent handbook, a phone call will be made to a parent to inform you of a detention.

 Art Club will be held after school until 3:45 pm.

-Art club is available to grades Kindergarten through 8th grade.
-The Art Club runs in 5-week sessions throughout the school year.
+Art Club is available to grades Kindergarten through 8th grade.
+The Art Club runs in 3-week sessions throughout the school year.

 Students work on various projects such as paper making, scrap booking, holiday crafts, foam art, tie-dye t-shirts, mosaics, stained glass, mural painting and more.

 All elementary levels are assisted by an eighth grader.
 This is a fun and creative program intended to advance the craft aspect of our young artists.

 Instrumental music instruction at St. Gabriel School is provided through CT Future Musicians, which has provided successful music education programs for private and parochial schools since 1975.

 Lessons are offered to students in grades 4-8 on flute, clarinet, alto saxophone, trumpet, trombone and percussion.
 As students progress on their instruments, additional instruments may be chosen.